Last Updated on March 6, 2023

 For instance, in downtown Las Vegas, local businesses can often validate your parking if you spend money with them.
 Check with the management of restaurants or the pit bosses of casinos.

-Nevada residents should look out for promotions as there is sometimes free parking given to those with a valid Nevada driver’s license.
+Nevada residents should look out for promotions as there is sometimes free parking given to those with a valid driver’s license issues in Nevada.

 Though not completely free, if you don’t want to pay for parking, public transit options like The Downtown Loop Shuttle, Deuce on the Strip, or rideshare are great options.